CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/EtherPhysicalPortBase.md

 HasPeerInterface returns a boolean if a field has been set.

+### SetPeerInterfaceNil

+`func (o *EtherPhysicalPortBase) SetPeerInterfaceNil(b bool)`

+ SetPeerInterfaceNil sets the value for PeerInterface to be an explicit nil

+### UnsetPeerInterface
+`func (o *EtherPhysicalPortBase) UnsetPeerInterface()`

+UnsetPeerInterface ensures that no value is present for PeerInterface, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)